sslopek/cook-it-up-emojis/README.md

 *Cook it up!: Emojis* is food cooking and serving simulator game started on 2020-07-02 by Steven Slopek.

 Game is in very early stages and not playable yet.
+See the latest published version on [GitHub Pages](https://sslopek.github.io/cook-it-up-emojis/)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.